jaywonchung/reason/README.md

 # Reason is for Research

-`reason` is an interactive research paper management tool for the commandline.
+`reason` is a commandline tool for research paper management.

 Invoking `reason` will start a new command prompt.
-It accepts unix-like commands that work on research papers in your knowledge base.
+It accepts unix-like commands that instead work on research papers in your paperbase.

 For instance:
 - `ls` filters and prints papers in table format.
-Default columns are title, nickname, first author, venue, and year.
+Default columns are title, nickname(as), first author(by1), venue(at), and year(in).
 - `sort` sorts papers by given columns.
 - `cd` adds an AND filter to the default set of filters (which is empty upon startup).
-- `pwd` shows the current scope set by `cd`.
+- `pwd` shows the current default filter set by `cd`.
-- `touch` creates a new entry or updates an existing entry in your knowledge base.
-It will open your editor (defaulting to `vim` but abiding by `$EDITOR`), in which you can edit your notes.
+- `touch` creates a new entry in your knowledge base.
 - `rm` removes an entry from your knowledge base.
 - `set` sets attributes of papers.
-- `head` prints the abstract of papers.
-It can also print more if configured to do so.
 - `stat` prints the metadata and notes of papers.
-- `printf` creates an HTML page of your note using pandoc.
+- `printf` creates an HTML page of your note using mdbook.
 - `open` opens the paper with Zathura.
+- `read` opens the paper with Zathura and also your editor (defaulting to `vim` but abiding by `$EDITOR`), in which you can edit your notes.
 - `top` prints out a summary of your knowledge base.
 - `exit` or Ctrl-d quits `reason`.